jmerle/inkdrop-snippets/assets/snippets-configuration.md

 If a Promise is returned, the plugin waits for the promise to resolve.

 The content may contain tokens like $1$ and $2$ to define placeholders.
-When a snippet is triggered, the cursor will move to the first placeholder.
+When the snippet is triggered, the cursor will move to the first placeholder.
 Placeholders can be jumped between using Tab and Shift+Tab by default.
+If no placeholders are defined, the cursor will move to the end of the content when the snippet is executed.

-To make working with dates easier, all functions in the date-fns package can be used in content if it is a function. date-fns documentation: https://date-fns.org/docs/Getting-Started */
+To make working with dates easier, all functions in the date-fns package can be used in the content if it is a function. date-fns documentation: https://date-fns.org/docs/Getting-Started */